 The ACUS Chairman is appointed for a five-year term by the President with the advice and consent of the Senate.
 Among his or her duties, the Chairman appoints Public Members (with the consent of the Council), initiates and oversees research studies designed to result in ACUS recommendations, and presides at meetings of the Council and plenary sessions.
 The Chairman also oversees the staff of ACUS and, together with the staff, constitutes the Office of the Chairman.
 During a vacancy in the office, the Vice Chairman exercises the Chairman's powers.
 Currently, Matthew L. Wiener serves as ACUS Vice Chairman and acting agency head.
-On February 15, 2018, the Senate Judiciary Committee favorably reported the nomination of Jonathan F. Mitchell to serve as ACUS Chairman.
-The Senate did not vote on his nomination, and his nomination was returned to the President at the end of the 115th Congress.
 The President has not yet nominated a Chairman this Congress.